Skip to main content

 In the example below, I have an RPLidar A1 connected to a Raspberry Pi (called "robot"), running the driver node rplidar_node, which is part of the package rplidar_ros.
 We can see that a second computer (called "dev"), knows that this node is running, even though it's on a different computer.

-Nodes Screenshot
+Nodes screenshot

 Note that these examples are using an older version of the RPLidar Driver.
 The latest version utilises a new ROS 2 design pattern called composition, which is a bit more complicated and will be covered in a separate tutorial.
 These examples are to help understand the ROS concepts, not to be a tutorial on connecting to lidars (which will also be covered separately).